fernandezrma/Conky-configurations/README.md

 # Conky-configurations

-Space to add an important Conky configurations to work on for fun and workspace embelishment.
+Space to add any important Conky configurations to work on for fun and workspace embelishment.